juanroldan1989/gitops-manifests-repo/argocd/README.md

 kubectl delete namespace argocd
 ```

-## Step 3: Expose ArgoCD using an Ingress
+## 3. Expose ArgoCD using an Ingress

 - Ingress configuration to expose the ArgoCD UI externally